freakout42/macrocalc/README.md

-**mc** - MacroCALC is a Lotus 1-2-3 compatible character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming, user definable functions and UTF-8 encoded strings.
+**mc** - MacroCALC is a Lotus 1-2-3 alike character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming, user definable functions and UTF-8 encoded strings.
 It runs on every terminal or emulation that has a correct terminfo-entry.